 All children in St Francis' are treated as individuals.
 Small classes and daily marking and feedback ensure that all children receive work which will challenge them and allow them to make progress.
 Children with Special Educational Needs work alongside their peers and are not discriminated against.
 In team planning sessions potential barriers to learning are discussed and resources / tasks are adjusted in order to ensure inclusive provision for all.
 Activities are adapted for pupils who cannot access them in the same way as their peers and extra support is given for children with emotional and social needs.

 More information about the curriculum can be found under SCHOOL INFORMATION/ Curriculum.

-If you have any further questions about our Curriculum please contact Mrs Amanda Ball our Teaching and Learning Lead Coordinator or Mrs Lisa Lakey, SENDCo.
+If you have any further questions about our Curriculum please contact Mrs Brooke Pickett our Teaching and Learning Lead Coordinator or Mrs Lisa Lakey, SENDCo.